ntop/ntopng/doc/src/using_with_nprobe_agent.rst

 Checking the the performance of a given container, or spotting the true bottlenecks in a OS-virtualized infrastructure, is another question ntopng can answer using it in combination with nProbe™ Agent.
 It is possible to uncover container activities and performance using, for example, the measured Round-Trip times of their communications.

+It is possible to access the containers list through the *Hosts* -> *Containers* menu.

 .. figure:: ./img/using_nprobe_agent_with_ntopng_containers_list.png
   :align: center